 Buddha bowls typically use plant-based sources of protein, but you can also make them with chicken, beef, fish, or whatever you prefer!
 There are tons of different options:

-- tofu (for a dish like this where I am going to be adding a flavourful sauce, I often keep it simple just by frying the tofu until crispy in some sesame oil.
+- tofu (for a dish like this where I am going to be adding a flavourful sauce, I often keep it simple just by frying the tofu in some oil until crispy.
 You can also try different marinades to bump up the flavour of the tofu itself)

 - chickpeas (these are great roasted!)